TY-Jeong/VacHopPy/README.md

 ## Installation

-This package can be easily installed via pip
+This package can be easily installed via pip.
+The current version of  **VacHopPy** was developed based on VASP 5.4.4.

 ```ruby
 pip intall vachoppy
 ```

-The latest **VacHopPy** was developed based on VASP 5.4.4 and Python 3.12.4

 ## List of commands